Sustainable Food Systems - B.S.

 SaTo be eligible to count toward Applied/ Experiential Learning, a Study Abroad offering must meet certain requirements.
 Contact JWU Global to discuss eligible Study Abroad options for this degree program.

 # In addition to classes, free elective credits may be applied to a number of options such as internship, study abroad, Directed Experiential Education courses and courses in a specialization or minor as relevant.
-For Accelerated Master's program students, up to three graduate-level courses may apply.
+For students who qualify for the J2 program, up to four graduate courses may apply.
 Students are strongly encouraged to contact a faculty advisor before scheduling free elective credits.

 Credits Policy & Advocacy Focus This focus is only offered at the Providence Campus | ||